unitaryfund/unitary.fund/posts/_markdown/2022_ambassadors.md

 We will be hosting blog posts from all the Ambassadors in the coming months so stay tuned right here!
 You can read more from previous ambassadors' spotlights: [Misty Wahl](https://unitary.fund/posts/ambassador_wahl_intro.html) and
 [Andre Alves](https://unitary.fund/posts/ambassador_alves_intro.html).

-Join our [newsletter](https://mailchi.mp/46a677be77cd/uf) to get updates about this blog in your inbox, follow us on [Twitter](https://twitter.com/unitaryfund), or join our [Discord](http://discord.unitary.fund) to hang out with the open quantum community 💛🌴s
+Join our [newsletter](https://mailchi.mp/46a677be77cd/uf) to get updates about this blog in your inbox, follow us on [Twitter](https://twitter.com/unitaryfund), or join our [Discord](http://discord.unitary.fund) to hang out with the open quantum community 💛🌴.